peterzieba/5Vpld/device-library/README.md

 # Inside the Device Library file format

-The structure of a library file in brief looks something like this:
+The binary structure of a device library file in brief looks something like this:
 * Header Section
 * Chip list Section: A list of all chip names along with the sizes and offsets of the details for each chip that occur in the next section.
 * Chip Details Section

-A more detailed Kaitai Struct [cupl-dl.ksy](cupl-dl.ksy) in this directory describes things in greater detail, however, it is incomplete the aspects that are understood might be incorrect.
+A more detailed examination of the libraries led to the following Kaitai Struct [cupl-dl.ksy](cupl-dl.ksy) in this directory, which describes things in greater detail, however, it is incomplete, based on partial understandings, and currently of limited practical utility.

 It is possible that a greater understanding of this file could be used to write custom support for other devices or as a basis for programming devices through other workflows.